Kavya100206/smart-support-AI/README.md

 A full-stack support ticket system with AI-powered ticket classification.
 Users submit support tickets and an LLM automatically suggests a category and priority based on the description.
 Users can review and override the suggestions before submitting.

+## Overview

+Smart Support AI helps reduce manual effort in support ticket triage.
+The system analyzes ticket descriptions using an LLM and suggests an appropriate **category** and **priority**, allowing faster issue handling while keeping the user in control.

+---

+## Features

+- Create and manage support tickets
+- AI-powered category and priority suggestions
+- User override for AI recommendations
+- Filter tickets by category, priority, and status
+- Search tickets by keywords
+- Aggregated statistics dashboard
+- Fully Dockerized full-stack setup

+---

 ## Tech Stack

 - **Backend**: Django 4.2, Django REST Framework, PostgreSQL